Skip to content

 Seasonal garden tours

 Throughout the year our dedicated Garden team welcome vistors to join them on a guided garden tour.
-Garden tours will take place on the first Tuesday of the month.
+Garden tours will take place on the first Tuesday of the month from 11.30am.

 Taking you through both the history behind the garden as well as going into detail about the sights, sounds and smells on offer.
 There will also be the chance to hear more on future plans for conservation and further development.